NickBonet/pytwitchbot/README.md

 - PyGithub (optional, for github module)

 After all of the dependencies are installed:
-- Copy the example configuration below and save it as pytwitchbot.py in the pytwitchbot folder (same folder as pytwitchbot.py)
+- Copy the example configuration below and save it as pytwitchbot.conf in the pytwitchbot folder (same folder as pytwitchbot.py)
 - Setup the config file to your liking, then simply launch the bot by executing pytwitchbot.py!

 # Example configuration file